note: if you are looking for a more concise bio for Julia, you can download this PDF containing three bios of varying lengths!

-In addition to all this, Julia has a PhD in Biochemistry and Molecular Biophysics from Columbia University, and spent 17 years as a researcher at UC Berkeley in the fields of genetics, developmental biology, and evolution.
+In addition to all this, Julia has a PhD in Biochemistry and Molecular Biophysics from Columbia University, and spent 17 years as a researcher at UC Berkeley in the fields of genetics, evolution and developmental biology.
 Her understanding of biology, along with her life experiences as a trans woman, give her a unique perspective on gender and sexism that challenges many commonly held beliefs.
-She has been invited to present keynote talks for diverse array of conferences (including the Lewis and Clark Gender Studies Symposium, Pedagogy of Privilege, At the Border: Transformation and Transition in Contemporary Feminism, Radical Queer Convergence, Philadelphia Trans-Health Conference, Translating Identity Conference, UW’s Women’s Leadership Conference, and Femme 2008, to name a few), and is routinely invited to college campuses to give performances and presentations on feminism, gender and LGBTQ-related issues.
+She has given performances, presentations, and keynote talks on topics related to feminism and LGBTQ+ issues at a diverse array of colleges and conferences (a comprehensive list can be found here).

 To find out how to book Julia for an event, check out her booking webpage.